 - It needs replacement.
 If neither of the things on this list seem to fit the bill for your broken disposal, it may be done for.
 If you’ve had the disposal for a while, you may just need to completely replace the device.

 Garbage disposals are a necessity for anyone with a busy kitchen or workshop.
 This means that if you have a sink backup, leaking pipe, or motor malfunction—you need help, fast!
 That’s where we come in.
 Our Dallas Plumbing Company has the expertise and skill to quickly repair, install, or replace any type of garbage disposal.
 Your Benjamin Franklin plumbing technician will share detailed instructions of necessary maintenance with you so you’re less likely to face future problems.

-Ben Franklin Plumbing has provided the best garbage disposal repair Dallas and beyond has to offer for decades.
+Ben Franklin Plumbing has provided the best garbage disposal repair Dallas, Plano, McKinney, Southlake, Rowlett, Carrollton and more for decades.
 To get your garbage disposal working properly again, get in touch with the Punctual Plumbers at Benjamin Franklin today!

 Why Ben Franklin: The Punctual Plumber Guarantees

 The experts at Ben Franklin work hard to ensure that we always provide you with the best garbage disposal repair.
 From garbage disposal installation to emergency plumbing services, Ben Franklin makes the three following “Punctual Plumber Guarantees” on every job we do for you:

 - Punctuality: The Punctual Plumber isn’t just a brand, it’s a promise.
 Ben Franklin is the nation’s first plumbing company to directly reimburse our customers if we’re ever late to a job.
 If we fail to show up at our scheduled time, we pay you $5 per minute we’re late, up to $300.